The Two Princesses of Bamarre

-The Two Princesses of Bamarre is a 2001 novel by Gail Carson Levine, the author of Ella Enchanted and several other books.
-The story revolves around the lives of two sisters who are very close, but as different as night and day.
-When one of them falls victim to a deadly disease sweeping the kingdom, the other must find her inner strength and bravery to discover the cure, and save her elder sister.
+The Two Princesses of Bamarre is a 2001 fantasy novel by American writer Gail Carson Levine, the author of Ella Enchanted and several other books.
+The story revolves around the lives of two sisters who are very close but very different.
+When one of them contracts a deadly disease sweeping the kingdom, the other must find her inner strength and bravery to discover the cure, and save her elder sister.

+The audiobook, read by Lynn Redgrave, was released in November 2001.

 Plot

 Princess Adelina "Addie" is fearful and shy.
 Princess Meryl is bold and brave.
 They are sisters, and they mean the world to each other.
 Bamarre is plagued by a fatal disease called the Gray Death, which has three stages: Weakness, Sleep, and then Fever.
 While the weakness may last for hours to weeks, the sleep always lasts nine days, and the fever always lasts three.
 Bamarre also has specters, which lure travelers to their deaths unless exposed, sorcerers, ogres, dwarves, elves, gryphons, dragons, and fairies.
 Fairies, however, have not been seen since Drualt, Bamarre's greatest hero and subject of myths, went up to visit them after the tragic death of his sweetheart Freya.